 - Soil type (often noted in soil test)

-Use the table below to determine how much pure elemental sulfur is required per 1000 sq ft to decrease the soil pH based upon the existing pH, the target pH, and soil type.
+Use the table below to determine the amount of pure elemental sulfur required per 1,000 sq ft to decrease soil pH based on the existing pH, target pH, and soil type.

 Increasing the Soil pH